-The long effects of unacknowledged and unprocessed cultural relational trauma can infiltrate every aspect of an individual’s life.
+The long term effects of unacknowledged and unprocessed Collective Relational Trauma can infiltrate every aspect of an individual’s life.
 Some of the most common effects of unacknowledged and unprocessed CRT include:

 - Substance abuse

-- Inability to maintain healthy close relationships or choose appropriate people to be friends with
+- Inability to maintain healthy intimate (sexual or platonic) relationships or choose appropriate people to be friends with

 - Constant arguments with loved ones